AV2001/livedevshare/README.md

 # Live Dev Share Extension for VS Code

-Easily share your local development server with others in real-time using ngrok tunneling.
+Share your local development server in real-time with others by creating a secure tunnel, all from within VS Code.

 ## Features

--   Start an ngrok tunnel with a single click.
+-   Start a secure tunnel to your local server with a simple command.
--   Automatically open the generated ngrok URL in your default browser.
+-   Open the generated tunnel URL in your default browser.
--   Share your live development work with anyone, anywhere.
+-   Allow anyone to view your live development server from anywhere.

 ## Usage

 1. Install the Live Dev Share extension from the Visual Studio Code Marketplace.
-2. Once installed, you'll see a new `Start Live Share` icon in the status bar at the bottom right of your VS Code window.
+2. Activate the extension by using the shortcut `Ctrl+Shift+P` (or `Cmd+Shift+P` on Mac) to open the Command Palette.
+3. Type `Start Tunnel` into the Command Palette and select the `Live Dev Share: Start Tunnel` command.
-3. Click the icon to start sharing your local server.
-You'll be prompted to enter the port number your local server is running on.
+4. You'll be prompted to enter the port number that your local server is running on.
-4. After entering the port number, ngrok will create a secure tunnel to your local server, and the ngrok URL will be displayed.
+5. After you've entered the port number, a secure tunnel will be created and the URL will be shown.
-5. Click the `Open URL` button in the informational message to open the ngrok URL in your default web browser, or simply copy the URL from the tooltip of the `Live Share Active` status bar item to share with others.
+6. An `Open URL` button will appear in an informational message.
+Click it to launch the URL in your default web browser, or manually copy the URL from the tooltip of the `Live Share Active` status bar item to share with others.

-## Support

-For support, please open an issue in the GitHub repository for this extension.

 ## License